 The anti-inflammatory properties of adipose stem cells was another topic frequently reported.
 Researchers concluded that these anti-inflammatory properties are made possible by the cytokines secreted from these stem cells.
 Cytokines are molecular signals used by cells to communicate or influence cellular behavior.
 In summary, tissue healing comes from the signals that the cytokines send, rather than cell differentiation.

-Many labs and investigators reported no adverse events or tumor formations with the use of Adipose Stem Cells (ASC’S).
-The overwhelming concensus is that delivery of ASC’s are safe.
+Many labs and investigators reported no adverse events or tumor formations with the use of Adipose Stem Cells (ASCs).
+The overwhelming consensus is that delivery of ASCs are safe.

 In the Congestive Heart Failure study, freshly isolated ASC cells from autologous Stromal Vascular Fraction (SVF) were delivered directly into the heart muscle of 15 patients using a catheter.
 The most recent data showed a average 11% improvement in the EF (ejection fraction) and were able to walk 128 more meters in the ‘6 Minute Walk Test’.
 To put this in perspective, a football field is approximately 91 meters.
 Therefore, these patients were walking more than an extra football field length after the treatment.
 Ejection Fraction (EF) is a measurement of the volume fraction of blood which pumps out of the heart with each beat.
 An 11% improvement is a big deal.

-A Phase I Critical Limb Ischmia (CLI) Phase I trials was presented by Dr. Louis Casteilla of StromaLab.
-Seven patients were injected with autologous culture expanded ASC’s.
+A Phase I Critical Limb Ischemia (CLI) Phase I trials was presented by Dr. Louis Casteilla of StromaLab.
+Seven patients were injected with autologous culture expanded ASCs.
 The trial established the endpoint of safety and these patients experienced a significant benefit in wound healing.

-Several investigators presented data to prove the affect of Stem Cell Homing.
+Several investigators presented data to prove the effect of stem cell homing.
 Homing is the term used when stem cells ‘home’, or find the path to injured organs or damaged tissue.
 This is most evident when stem cells are administered via IV form.
 Researchers from Case Western Reserve University induced a pelvic area injury in mice and then injected adipose cells via the tail of the mice.
 This would be similar to an IV infusion in a human.

 Patients were divided into three groups: